juliejonak/Graphs-Notes/README.md

 If there is a 0, that means there is no edge between the two vertices; if there is a 1, then they do have a shared edge.

+Why do we use 1's and 0's on the adjacency matrix?

+Currently the 0 represents no edge, and 1 indicates an edge exists, but with no weight.
+If we wanted to add weight to the edge, we could change the number there to the weight of that edge.
+(I.e. change it from 1 to 8.)
+See in the example image above.

 ##### When do we use a list v a matrix?

 We need to consider both our time and space complexity when deciding.